This is a complete guide to Cyprus Investment in 2021.

 Foreign nationals from all over the world can take up employment opportunities in Cyprus, which requires a work permit.
 Citizens from other European Union member states, Iceland, Liechtenstein, Norway, and Switzerland (EFTA) do not require a work permit.

 A Cyprus work permit can only be obtained if the employer can substantiate that the work opportunity could not have been filled by a local, or an EU/EFTA citizen.
-Majority of the non-EU foreign nationals find it much easier to find employment in foreign companies operating on the island.
+Th majority of non-EU foreign nationals find it much easier to find employment in foreign companies operating on the island.

 The positions that are eligible for a work permit include: